carlosalvarez91/challange-jan-23/README.md

-InfluxDB
+InfluxDB, we will use any version previous to 2, in my machine I'm using 1.8

 installation (mac):
-brew install influxdb
-brew install influxdb-cli
+brew install influxdb@1

-setup:
+Setup influx:

+run influx:
+$ influxd

+run cli:
-$ influx setup
+$ influx

-username=admin
-password=password

-now let's create a db:
-$ influx bucket create --name test, or alternative you can use the ui at http://localhost:8086
+create db

+CREATE DATABASE test

+create admin user

+CREATE USER admin WITH PASSWORD '<password>' WITH ALL PRIVILEGES